wh-alice/mig_visualstudio/vs/misc/specified-event-log-does-not-exist-on-this-machine.md

 ---
-title: "Specified event log does not exist on this machine | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Specified event log does not exist on this machine" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"